ClimSystems-Ltd/CSRD_Reporting_System_Website/README.md

 3. Select "Climate Indicators Analysis" tool

-4. Select upload "file .CSV" for multiple sites to fetch
+4. Select upload "file .CSV" for multiple sites

 5. "Search" locations of sites then "Buld" the Reports